spiral/docs/components/validation.md

 }
 ```

-As result we have method which will check two validation fields.
+As result, we have a method that will check two validation fields.

 ## Available validation Checkers
-Following validation Checkers are available to be used.
+The following validation Checkers can be used.

 ### Type Checker (prefix "type::")
 | Rule          | Parameters         | Description